 McLeod County Human Services has acted as fiscal agent for PACT since January 1, 2016.

-Complete financial information can be obtained from PACT for Families Collaborative, 220 - 23rd Street Northeast, Suite 2030, Willmar, Minnesota 56201
+Financial information can be obtained from Putting All Communities Together for Families Collaborative, 2200 - 23rd Street Northeast, Suite 2030, Willmar, Minnesota 56201

-Trailblazer Transit Board
+Trailblazer Joint Powers Board

-McLeod County entered into a joint powers agreement with Sibley County, creating and operating the Trailblazer Transit Board, pursuant to Minn.
+McLeod County entered into a joint powers agreement with Sibley County, creating and operating the Trailblazer Joint Powers Board, pursuant to Minn.
 Stat. § 471.59 and a joint powers agreement, effective June 8, 1999.
 In 2018, Wright County joined the joint powers with McLeod and Sibley Counties.
-Management of the Transit Board is vested in the Joint Powers Board consisting of three members appointed by McLeod County, and two members appointed by the Sibley County and Wright County Boards of Commissioners.
+Management of the Transit Board is vested in the Joint Powers Board consisting of three members appointed by McLeod County, two members appointed by Sibley County, and two members from Wright County.